debamitr1012/debamitr1012/README.md

     <img src="https://github.com/debamitr1012/debamitr1012/blob/main/gitartwork.svg" />
 </p>

-I am a Junior currently pursuing my BTech degree in Computer Science & Engineering (CSE) from IEM Kolkata.
-I am a Machine Learning enthusiast.
-I am acquiring skills in Deep Learning.
-I am studying NLP and Computer Vision.
-I also know Data Analytics and Data Visualization.
-I am brushing up my skills on Data and Quantitative Analysis, Decision Analytics, Predictive Modelling, Data-Driven Personalization, Machine Learning Algorithms, Organizational and analytical skills, Understanding of technical documentation, Communication and presentation & Problem-solving.
+I am a Junior currently pursuing my B.Tech Computer Science and Engineering from the Institute of Engineering & Management Kolkata.

 ## More about me: